cncf/wg-serverless/workflow/spec/usecases.md

 ## Payment Processing

 Servlerless Workflows are ideal for coordinating session-based apps such as e-commerce sites.
-You can use Serverless Workflows to coordinate all steps of the checkout process allowing for example users to take a picture of their credit card rather than having to type in the numbers and information.
+The can be used to coordinate all steps of the checkout process allowing for example users to take a picture of their credit card rather than having to type in the numbers and information.

 <p align="center"><img src="media/usecases/usecase-app-payment.png"/></p>

 ## Data Analysis

-You can use Serverless Workflows to coordinate data analysis of Marketing and Sales information.
+Serverless Workflows can be used to coordinate data analysis of Marketing and Sales information.
 Analysis can be scheduled on a timely basis to trigger workflow coordination of different ETL services.

 <p align="center"><img src="media/usecases/usecase-data-analysis.png"/></p>

 ## Error Notifications

-You can design Serverless Workflows that trigger notifications regarding their success or failure.
+Serverless Workflows can be designed to trigger notifications regarding their success or failure.
-In conjunction with available messaging services you can notify developers on different platforms of such possible failures including error information and exactly the point in the execution the failure happened.
+In conjunction with available messaging services they can notify developers on different platforms of such possible failures including error information and exactly the point in the execution the failure happened.
- At the same time you can log the workflow execution status to cloud storage services for further analysis.
+ At the same time they can log the workflow execution status to cloud storage services for further analysis.

 <p align="center"><img src="media/usecases/usecase-error-notifications.png"/></p>

 ## Continuous Integration And Deployment

-Serverless Workflows can help you build solid continuous integration and deployment solutions.
+Serverless Workflows can help build solid continuous integration and deployment solutions.
 Code checkins can trigger website builds and automatic redeploys.
 Pull requests can trigger running automated tests to make sure code is well-tested before human reviews.